csyers/cse30331/HW2/PartC.md

 (C) is true.
 Mergesort is always O(n log n)

 (D) is true.
-Although binary merge sort is not(A) is false.
-The statement should say that it is usually used as an external sorting algorithm.
-It requires the use of a temporary array, which would have to be allocated and freed, so it is not ideal for sorting arrays.
-It does lend well to sorting large programs, so it is usually used as an external sorting algorithm.
-This does not mean that is cannot be used as an internal sorting algorithm, however.
-So (A) is false because it is not only used as an external sorting algorithm.
+Although binary merge sort is not mentioned in the book, it seems like it would lend itself well to work with thing of powers of 2, because binary is in the name.